HHS/simpler-grants-gov/documentation/decisions/adr/00NN-backend-prod-server.md

 - **Cons**
   - Ignores `docker-compose.yml` for local development as a tool we have at our disposal
   - Obscures prod server run command outside app ecosystem in IaC
-  - Requires separate entrypoint to application for development mode
+  - Implementation could potentially use separate app entry points for dev and prod

 #### #3

 - **Pros**
   - Local development is done via `docker-compose.yml` config, so it makes a ton of conceptual sense to pass a local Docker run command here
 - **Cons**
-  - Requires separate entrypoint to application for development mode
+  - Implementation could potentially use separate app entry points for dev and prod